holoviz/holoviews/doc/FAQ.rst

 applied which are not implemented or exposed by HoloViews itself.

-**Q**: What if I need to do more complex customization supported by the backend but not exposed in HoloViews?**
+**Q: What if I need to do more complex customization supported by the backend but not exposed in HoloViews?**

 **A:** If you need to, you can easily access the underlying Bokeh or Matplotlib figure and then use Bokeh or Matplotlib's API directly on